ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 Main Syntax Changes
 ^^^^^^^^^^^^^^^^^^^

-Currently, type class constraints in GHC do not support multiplicty annotations.
+Currently, type class constraints in GHC do not support multiplicity annotations.
 GHC currently defines the syntax for type signatures as:

 ::